Privatehive/gcp-hosted-github-runner/README.md

 module "github-runner" {
   source                    = "github.com/Privatehive/gcp-hosted-github-runner"
+  machine_type              = "c2d-highcpu-8" // The machine type of the VM instance.
+  github_runner_group_id    = 1 // The GitHub Organization/Enterprise runner group ID.
+Has no effect for GitHub Repositories.

-  github_organization       = "<the_organization_name>" // Provide the name of the GitHub Organization
+  // Provide at least one of the following variables (github_enterprise can't be combined with github_organization or github_repositories): github_enterprise         = "<enterprise_name>" // Provide the name of the GitHub Enterprise. github_organization       = "<organization_name>" // Provide the name of the GitHub Organization.
-  github_runner_group_id    = 1 // (optional - but recommended) The GitHub Organization runner group ID.
-For an explanation why it't recommended to provide a value see README.md github_runner_prefix      = "runner" // The VM instance name starts with this prefix (a random string is added as a suffix) machine_type              = "c2d-highcpu-8" // The machine type of the VM instance }
+  github_repositories       = ["<repository_user/repository_name>"] // Provide USER/NAME of at least one GitHub Repository.
+}

 output "runner_webhook_config" {
-  value = nonsensitive(module.github-runner.runner_webhook_config) // remove the output after the initial setup }
+  value = nonsensitive(module.github-runner.runner_webhook_config) // Remove the output after the initial setup.
+}
 ```